Matty takes a look (sorry) at the cult auteur’s gleefully gay sci-fi horror romp.

 DeCoteau was reflecting on his use of pseudonyms.

 In the same chat, he offered his thoughts on being a working director as well, explaining that, yep, he’s a slave to the market and tailors his trade to the demands of the audience.
 However, as mercenary as DeCoteau is, as the ‘90s wore on his art took a distinctly personal turn.
 The queer elements he’d subversively laced his projects with since the days of Dreamaniac (1986) became louder, prouder, and more brilliantly brazen.
 DeCoteau’s endgame was, of course, his own boutique outfit, Rapid Heart Pictures: the Hammer House of Horror by way of an Abercrombie & Fitch commercial.
 But before then, DeCoteau was exploring how far he could push the envelope at Full Moon.
-In the seventeen months between spring ‘98 and Rapid Heart’s formation in winter ‘99, the prolific auteur belted out a staggering eleven movies for Charles Band’s B-studio, going into overdrive with the homoerotic imagery and queer-coded narratives.
+Between fall ‘97 and Rapid Heart’s formation in winter ‘99, the prolific auteur belted out a staggering eleven movies for Charles Band’s B-studio, going into overdrive with the homoerotic imagery and queer-coded narratives.
 Voodoo Academy (1999) is the crown jewel of this scintillating wave, and — at the risk of repeating the point ad nauseam these last couple of weeks — Shrieker (1998), Curse of the Puppet Master (1998), and Talisman (1998) are vital steps in DeCoteau’s artistic evolution, refining the rhythms, styles, tones, and themes that the helmer had started to noodle with with his ‘Coming Out Trilogy’: Skeletons (1997), Leather Jacket Love Story (1997), and Absolution: The Journey (1997).

 But it’s The Killer Eye that’s the most potent.
 Not because it’s as good as Voodoo Academy or anything.
 By — urgh — ‘conventional standards’, it’s a two-outta-five at best — a rung below those noted above and the snazzy Prison of the Dead (2000), and somewhere in the middle of DeCoteau’s remaining millennial Full Moon spread (which also includes Frankenstein Reborn (1998), Alien Arsenal (1999), Witchouse (1999), Totem (1999), and Retro Puppet Master (1999)).
 What hampers The Killer Eye is a DeCoteauian device that’s since ran roughshod in such subsequent fare as the sprawling 1313 series: that when the narrative peters out, the easiest way to keep it going and make feature length is to have the cast walk around your location a lot.
 It’s DeCoteau’s worst trait; padding pure and simple, and a total redundancy in a film that’s already barely over an hour with its ten minutes of credits removed.